So, I can't sew

 To be not vainly made;

 T’will serve another end:

 For when you look upon this bag

 I feel like I deserve a round of applause when I sew a button or mend a fallen hem, so the idea of sewing being a large part of a woman's life is hard for me to relate to.

 And it may not have been the drudgery.
 Sewing was something to do that was useful and wasn’t always so taxing that you couldn’t engage in conversation or listen while someone else read aloud.
 There was a sense of community surrounding the comparing of patterns, styles, and colors, and also in working alongside other women.
-And, clearly, women took great pride in their sartorial achievements:
+And, clearly, women took great pride in their sartorial achievements, like Jane says here: